Belqeys Castle

 Belqeys Castle (قلعه بلقیس) is a castle located in Esfarayen County in North Khorasan Province, Iran.
 The fortress dates back to the Sasanian Empire.

-geographical location
+Geographical Location

-The remains of this ancient city are located 5 kilometers southwest of Esfarayen, on the eastern edge of Joshaghan village, in the northeastern cultural area, the GPS code of the region: 53°57° to 07°58° longitude and 31°36° to 17°37° latitude - The height above sea level in Balqis Castle is 1.202 meters.
+The remains of this ancient city are located 5 kilometers southwest of Esfarayen, on the eastern edge of Joshaghan village, in the northeastern cultural area.
+The castle is 1.202 meters above sea level.

-Belqeys Castle has an area of over 51,000 square.
+Belqeys Castle has an area of over 51,000m².